rdfostrich/article-demo/content/demonstration-overview.md

 A larger real-world dataset based on [DBpedia Live](cite:cites dbpedialive) contains more than 48K unique triples over 89 versions.
 This dataset has been derived from the [BEAR RDF archiving benchmark](cite:cites bear).
-It contains 100 most volatile resources from DB­pedia Live over the course of three months with an hourly granularity.
+It contains the 100 most volatile resources from DB­pedia Live over the course of three months with an hourly granularity.